OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    :scale: 50%
    :alt: ushahidi admin login
    :align: center

+..
+	As sugestion to improve the quickstart: Back-end screenshots should be included, describing main functionality or administrative areas included.
+It is a great part of the application to be described in the quickstart.

 The setup up README page is available locally in the `/var/www/ushahidi/readme.html <../../ushahidi/readme.html>`_ file.